-Additionally, existing medical marijuana cultivators could apply for an adult-use license but would be required to pay a fee of $3 million, or $1.5 million if they create at least two social equity joint ventures.
-Moreover, a prospective adult-use marijuana operator would also be required to make a “good-faith effort” to enter into a labor peace agreement with a union before receiving its final license.
+Recreational adult-use retail is not expected to open till late 2022.
+Moreover, a prospective adult-use cannabis operator must make a "good-faith effort" to enter into a labor peace agreement with a union before receiving its final license.

 Under the agreement, local jurisdictions could prohibit retail sales through zoning ordinances, but residents could petition for a local referendum on the issue.